08. Debate

 Persuasiveness

-Note that providing (brief) examples of mitigation pathways (technical or economic) for microplastics in the environment may also be useful.
+Note that providing (brief) examples of chlorination alternatives (technical or economic) for disinfection of municipal waters may also be useful